Actifio/AGMPowerCLI/UsageExamples.md

 ```
 ## Backup Plan Removal In Bulk

 In this scenario, a large number of VMs that were no longer required were removed from the vCenter.
-However, as those VMs were still being managed at the time of removal from the VCenter, the following error message is being received constantly
+However, as those VMs were still being managed at the time of removal from the vCenter, the following error message is being received constantly

 ```
 Error 933 - Failed to find VM with matching BIOS UUID